peterpeterparker/daviddalbusco.com/src/blog/lazy-load-youtube-video-iframe.md

 ### Lazy Loading

 Finally we can create our observer.
-The `rootMargin` is used to add a bounding box around the element to compute the intersections and `threshold` indicates what percentage of the target’s visibility the observer’s callback should be executed.
+The `rootMargin` is used to add a bounding box around the element to compute the intersections and `threshold` indicates at what percentage of the target’s visibility the observer’s callback should be executed.

 ```javascript
 const videoObserver = new IntersectionObserver(onVideoIntersection, {